kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 - updated with some disruption.
 Example: changing ec2 instances size.
 In this case the instance must be reboot;
 - replacement.
 Resources id deleted and created again

+## Terms and abbreviation

+**VPC** - virtual private cloud.
+It is a private subsection of AWS that you control, in which you can place AWS resources.

+**CIDR** - Classless Inter-Domain Routing.
+It is an IP addressing scheme that improves the allocation of IP addresses.
+It replaces the old system based on classes A, B, and C. CIDR block size just defines how many IP addresses you need.

+**IGW** - Internet Gateway.
+It's a service that provides access to internet.

+**NAT** - Network address translation.
+It is a method of remapping source IPs or destination IPs packets.
+Static NAT: 1 private - 1 public.
+Dynamic NAT: M private - 1 public

+**NAT gateway** - AWS service allocating a public IP for private instances.
+It needs a public subnet + elastic IP.
+NAT is not highly available.

 ## IAM (Identity and Access Management)

 IAM controls access to AWS services via policies that can be attached to users, groups and roles.
 IAM denies any permissions unless explicitly granted.